ivanallen/dsa/README.md

 [![Build Status](https://www.travis-ci.org/ivanallen/dsa.svg?branch=master)](https://travis-ci.com/ivanallen/dsa)

 DSA is a library of basic and advanced data structure, as well as common algorithm.
-We are committed to providing a complete, concise set of code to implement all modules.
+We are committed to providing a complete and concise set of code to implement all modules.

 ## Features